hbiede/AoC-2021/README.md

 #### Favorite problems:

-* [Day 8]: The second star of this day was a bit tricky, but a unique problem I don't frequently face.
+* [Day 8]: The second star of this day (7-segment decoding) was a bit tricky, but a unique problem I don't frequently face.
+* [Day 12]: The modified DFS was pretty fun to think through.

 #### Interesting approaches: